-Although redd surveys were unable to capture the complete spawning activity of steelhead in the mainstem Okanogan and Similkameen Rivers, an estimate of mainstem spawning by reach was calculated as follows: The proportional distribution of spawning in each mainstem reach was determined for years when successful mainstem spawning surveys occurred (7 years, 2005-2011).
-The mean each reach-specific proportions was multiplied by the total mainstem spawning estimate for hatchery (302) and natural origin (21) steelhead, as estimated by project 2010-034-00.
-This calculation assumes that the proportion of spawning in mainstem reaches in 2016 remained similar to the reference time period.
-Specific calculations are outlined in Table 4.
+Although redd surveys were unable to capture the complete distribution of spawning activity in the mainstem Okanogan and Similkameen Rivers, an estimate of mainstem spawning by reach was calculated as follows: The proportional distribution of spawning in each mainstem reach was determined for years when successful mainstem spawning surveys occurred (7 years, 2005-2011).
+These proportions are listed in column A in Table 4.
+The proportion of spawning that occurred in Okanogan Reach O7 between 2005-2011 comprised 48.6% of the total mainstem spawning estimate.
+Assuming the observed escapement estimate for reach O7 of 262 steelhead accounts for 48.6% of the mainstem escapement, a total escapement estimate of 539 steelhead (262/0.486) can be assigned for the entire mainstem of the Okanogan River.
+This calculation assumes that the proportion of spawning in mainstem reaches in 2017 remained similar to the reference time period.